-Make your child's bedroom beautiful with these useful and practical ways to create a scheme all children will love
+Make your child's nursery beautiful with these useful and practical ways to create a bedroom scheme all children will love

 If you’re preparing the nest for an imminent new arrival and have avoided the temptation to find out the sex of the baby, go for a monochrome scheme that will work equally well for either sex.
 With clever use of paint, prints and accessories you will be able to create a room you’ll feel proud to bring your baby home to.
 These Lego storage cubes are not only stylish, but extremely practical.
 Great for a modern space, they look good as standalone pieces or stacked one on top of the other.
 This contemporary look will work for your child for years to come and can be easily updated as your child grows.

 7. Be playful and fun

 Choose a plain backdrop for displaying bright, modern artwork and unusual furniture.
 Keep your child stimulated with a teepee tent made from white cotton and wooden sticks.
 This creative little hideaway will provide a cosy retreat to while away the day.
 Fill it with colourful cushions and toys so they will never be bored.
 Pair with a white cot, accessories in primary colours and soft, sheer muslin curtains for an understated nursery that you and your child will be happy to spend time in.

 8. Work with vintage

 Add an element of old-school nostalgia to a child’s room.
 Not only will a host of primary colours excite your little one, but a map of the world will also stimulate their curiosity for life.
 Here, brightly coloured lockers provide heaps of colour-coded storage space, while decorative letters, spelling out their initials, give this space a personal touch.
 Finish of this creative scheme with a cane chair and throw – great for a spot of cosy reading.